AnoxKaldnes Moving Bed Biofilm Reactor

 The AnoxKaldnes Moving Bed Biofilm Reactor (MBBR) is a wastewater treatment technology composed of an aeration tank are plastic pieces on which biofilm can grow.

-The MBBR is a wastewater treatment technology that uses biofilm carriers to optimize bacteria cultures for the use in industrial and municipal applications.
-The plastic carriers are mixed with the wastewater by an aeration system, and the treated water flow out of the tank through a sieve.
-The compact system removes BOD, ammonia and nitrogen, and the design of systems in flexible based on application.
+The AnoxKaldnes Moving Bed Biofilm Reactor (MBBR) is a wastewater treatment technology that uses biofilm carriers to optimize bacteria cultures for use in industrial and municipal applications.
+The plastic carriers are mixed with the wastewater by an aeration system, and the treated water flows out of the tank through a sieve.
+The compact system removes BOD, ammonia, and nitrogen, and the design of systems in flexible based on application.

 Goal 6: Clean water and sanitation

-Municipal wastewater treatment companies, local governments, pharmaceutical water companies, chemical/petrochemical companies
+This AnoxKaldnes MBBR is applicable to municipal wastewater treatment companies, local governments, pharmaceutical water companies, and chemical/petrochemical companies

 Flow rate of the equipment